NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that all command buffers which use descriptor sets which contain the descriptor have completed execution.
+* The application must ensure that all command buffers which use descriptor sets which contain the descriptor have completed execution
-* Descriptor sets must not reference the descriptor.
+* Descriptor sets must not reference the descriptor

 **`Multithreading:`**